pretix/pretix-docs/docs/guides/widget.md

 Thus, we strongly suggest that you use SSL/HTTPS for the page that includes the widget.
 Initiatives such as [Let's Encrypt](https://letsencrypt.org/) allow you to obtain a SSL certificate free of charge.

-pretix will use SSL for all data transferred from the widget even if the widget is included on a non-SSL site.
+pretix will use SSL for all data transferred from the widget even if you include the widget a non-SSL site.
-However, if you are not using SSL for your site, it is possible for a man-in-the-middle attacker to make malicious changes to the widget.
+However, if you are **not** using SSL for your site, it is possible for a man-in-the-middle attacker to make malicious changes to the widget.
 Using SSL for data transfers is standard practice now.
-Your users might not trust your website if their browser does not display the secure lock icon :fa3-lock: while they are using it.
+Your customers may only trust your website if their browser displays the secure lock icon :fa3-lock: while they are accessing it.

-If your website does not use SSL, the checkout process will open in a new tab in your user's browsers.
+If your website does **not** use SSL, the checkout process will open in a new tab in your user's browsers.
-If you are confident that you have a good reason for not using SSL, you can override this behavior with the `skip-ssl-check` attribute:
+If you are confident that you have a good reason for **not** using SSL, you can override this behavior with the `skip-ssl-check` attribute:

 ```
 <pretix-widget event="https://pretix.eu/demo/democon/" skip-ssl-check></pretix-widget>
 ```

-#### Content Security Policy
+#### Content Security Policy (CSP)

 If you are using a Content Security Policy (CSP) on your website, you may need to make some adjustments.
 If your pretix shop is running under a custom domain, you need to add the following rules: